ryanccn/vendflare/README.md

 Deploy this worker on Cloudflare using [wrangler](https://developers.cloudflare.com/workers/wrangler/).

 Change the bindings of the KV in `wrangler.toml` to the KV IDs on your own account.
-You could also use [Durable Objects](https://developers.cloudflare.com/workers/learning/using-durable-objects/), which require subscribing to a paid plan on Cloudflare Workers; see [Storage Backends](#storage-backends) for more information.
+You could also use [Durable Objects](https://developers.cloudflare.com/workers/learning/using-durable-objects/), which require subscribing to a paid plan on Cloudflare Workers; see [Storage backends](#storage-backends) for more information.

 An example of how you would do this: